spwhitton/consfigurator/doc/propspecs.rst

     apply each of the propapps occurring in **P** in accordance with the combinators occuring in **P**.

+A property application specification should not contain any binding forms.

 We do not always cleanly distinguish between property application specifications and property application specification expressions, and the abbreviation "propspec" refers to both.
 It is usually clear from the context